 Wireless infrastructure is the backbone of all wireless voice and data communications.
 PCIA strives to ensure that the wireless marketplace remains competitive through sound regulations and policy at the local, state and federal levels.

 Wireless broadband is a critical piece of America’s innovation economy and as important to our nation’s future as the build out of our energy grid and landline phones.
-Connecting America with high-speed data connections is a stated goal of both President Obama and FCC Chairman Genachowski.
+Connecting America with high-speed data connections is a stated goal of the FCC and current Administration.
 PCIA is working to ensure that wireless infrastructure is a constant part of the conversation.

 As wireless data usage continues to escalate, finding new and innovative ways to deploy network the necessary infrastructure to keep up with demand becomes a necessity.
 One way to address the capacity crunch is through the utilization of existing infrastructure including utility poles.
 The FCC has taken significant action to facilitate the use of this infrastructure, include ensuring pole top access, regulated rates, and reasonable make-ready timelines.
 PCIA continues to work at all levels to ensure that wireless providers have access to these existing resources.